Claims to the first airplane flight

-Several aviators are proposed as the first to fly a powered aeroplane.
+The Wright Brothers were the first to achieve sustained, controlled, powered heavier-than-air manned flight in 1903, the longest of four covering 852 feet (260 m).
+Several other aviators have claimed to be the first to fly a powered airplane.
 Much controversy surrounds these claims.

-It is generally accepted today that the Wright Brothers were the first to achieve sustained, controlled, powered heavier-than-air manned flight in 1903.
-In Brazil, native citizen Alberto Santos-Dumont is widely accepted as the airplane inventor.
+In Brazil, the native citizen Alberto Santos-Dumont is taught as the inventor of the airplane, with his flights of 60 meters and 220 meters in 1906 fully documented in France.
+In 2013 the Connecticut, US, legislature adopted a bill naming Gustave Whitehead as the first to fly, a claim he made in 1901, later challenged by profound problems of documentation and contradictory witness statements.

 Controversy

 In judging claims of who was first to fly a winged aircraft, the generally accepted requirements are for sustained powered and controlled flight.
+The Wright brothers satisfied this claim and more because of their intensive study of aerodynamics, their laborious investment in prototype experiments, their custom engine which had a respectable power-to-weight ratio for the time, and especially for their ability to sustain and control the flight in three axes, even though their wing warping method would soon be surpassed by fixed ailerons.
+Their 1903 flight of 852 feet (260 m) over the ground involved a half mile (800 m) of moving air, which put them significantly beyond the previous powered hops.
 The Wright brothers' claim is sometimes challenged because their flight on December 17, 1903, was not officially witnessed, and because their airplane, the Wright Flyer, used a rail for takeoff.
-An editorial in the 2013 edition of Janes All the World's Aircraft said Gustave Whitehead made the first airplane flight in 1901, a claim adopted as law by Connecticut.
+An editorial in the 2013 edition of Janes All the World's Aircraft said Gustave Whitehead made the first airplane flight in 1901, a claim asserted in a bill adopted by the Connecticut legislature in 2013.
 A claim of first flight by Clément Ader in France has been made.
 In 1890, Ader made a brief uncontrolled and unsustained "hop" in his Éole, but such a hop is not regarded as true flight.
 His later claim of a more extended flight was debunked in 1910 when the official report on his work was finally published.

 The ability to take off unaided is also sometimes regarded as necessary, while the minimum necessary distance flown to qualify is a subject of contention.
-Air historian Charles Gibbs-Smith said that, "The criteria of powered flight must remain to some extent a matter of opinion."
+Air historian Charles Gibbs-Smith defined moving through a quarter mile of air as the standard, putting the Wright brothers squarely in first place, but also said that, "The criteria of powered flight must remain to some extent a matter of opinion."

 Claims

-Several aviators or their supporters have laid claim to the first manned flight in a powered aeroplane.
+Several aviators or their supporters have laid claim to the first manned flight in a powered airplane.
 Claims that have received significant attention include: